michimichiamo/covid-logistic-bfgs/README.md

 # covid-logistic-bfgs
-Logistic regression on COVID-19 data through BFGS algorithm
+Logistic regression on COVID-19 data using BFGS algorithm

 This repository contains a **Python** project I developed for the Optimization exam in the AI Master Course I'm attending.
 The aim of the project is to provide an implementation of the **BFGS algorithm** and to apply it to a particular case of study: I decided to perform a **logistic regression** on the official COVID-19 data (provided by Protezione Civile and available on GitHub at this [link](https://github.com/pcm-dpc/COVID-19)).
 I worked on data referring to the whole country, included in folder _dati-andamento-nazionale_: I reuploaded the folder on this repository for ease of use.